Achilles' heel?

 The membrane module is often considered the Achilles heel of any Membrane Bioreactor, but Blue Foot has the solution.

 A wastewater treatment plant should always be reliable and easy to operate, as business continuity depends upon it.
-It should also be economically viable, with attractive OPEX and CAPEX.
-Blue Foot’s unique membrane technology offers optimal performance and reliability over time.
-The unique properties of the membrane sheets all translate into customer benefits.
+It should also be cost-effective, with appealing OPEX and CAPEX.
+Blue Foot’s unique membrane technology offers excellent long-term performance and reliability.
+The membrane sheets’ unique characteristics all result in advantages for our customers.
 Here’s how.

 backwashable